parsiya/semgrep-rs/README.md

     Option<include>,
     Option<exclude>,
     false,
-);
+).unwrap();
 ```

-A rule index by itself is not that useful.
-You can just grab and serve rules by
-ID.
+### Note About Errors
+If a file is not accessible or it cannot be deserialized into a struct, the
+crate logs the it with `error!` and continues.

 ### Complete Rule IDs
-By default, both Semgrep and the portal use complete rule IDs to avoid collisions.
+By default, both Semgrep and the portal use complete rule IDs to avoid
-A complete rule ID contains the complete path of the rule in addition to the ID
+collisions.
+A complete rule ID contains the complete path of the rule in
-in the file.
+addition to the ID in the file.

 For example, the normal ID of the rule in
 `tests/rules/cpp/arrays-out-of-bounds-access.yaml` is